Concerts and Recitals 6.7 - 6.11

 The recitalist’s attire consists of coat and tie for men, and dresses, skirts and blouses, or dressy pant suits for women.
 The recitalist’s accompanists are required to wear the same attire.
 Sloppy or poor attire is unprofessional.
 Any student not meeting these requirements risks failing their recital.

 Specific Requirements for Junior and Senior Recitals

-See your applied studio instructor or the coordinator of Jazz Studies for specific requirements for recitals.
+See your applied instructor or the Area Coordinator of Jazz Studies for specific requirements for recitals.

 6.8.
 Music Technology Junior Project/Senior Project

 Junior or Senior projects can be a live performance project, or lecture/presentation with accompanying written document.
 It will be accepted through the following process:

 - A written proposal approved by the applied instructor and committee member(s).

 - Submission and approval of project at the jury or through presentation.

 6.9.
 Booking the Concert Hall for Recitals

 Music majors may use the Concert Hall for recitals.
 Information regarding reservations are detailed in the Student Recital Packet.